 Examples of conjugate and subunit vaccines: Human papillomavirus (HPV), pneumococcal disease, meningococcal disease

 DNA and mRNA vaccines

-These vaccines are intended to give our cells genetic instructions to create inert pieces of viruses.
+Our clinical staff is often asked how mRNA vaccines work.
+DNA and mRNA vaccines are intended to give our cells genetic instructions to create inert pieces of viruses.
 Our immune system can then recognize and target these pieces to build immunity.